Computing cobordism maps in link Floer homology and the reduced Khovanov TQFT: A decorated skein exact triangle

-Now let $\mc S_+ = (F,\sigma_+)$ be the positive stabilization shown on the right-hand side of Figure~\ref{fig:merge}.
-Then $F_{\mc D} \circ F_{\mc S_+} = 0$, since the dividing set $\sigma \cup \sigma_+$ contains a closed component that bounds a disk, so the corresponding $S^1$-invariant contact structure is overtwisted, and hence the gluing map vanishes by Honda et al.~\cite{gluingmap}.
+Now let $\mc S_+ = (Y \times I, F, \sigma_+)$ be the positive stabilisation shown on the right-hand side of Figure~\ref{fig:merge}.
+Then $F_{\mc D} \circ F_{\mc S_+} = 0$, since the dividing set $\sigma \cup \sigma_+$ contains a closed component that bounds a disc, so the corresponding $S^1$-invariant contact structure is overtwisted, and hence the gluing map vanishes by Honda, Kazez, and Mati\'c~\cite{gluingmap}.